-Morse code for the radio amateur is best taught as a LANGUAGE OF SOUND without use of dot-dash charts.
-It asks less of the brain to hear, then recognise.
-Morse code is also best taught in shorter segments of exposure with rest periods in between.
-It helps too, to have a clear mind going in.
+Learning Morse code for the radio amateur works best as a LANGUAGE OF SOUND without using dot-dash charts.
+It asks less of the brain to hear and then to recognize.
+One can better grasp Morse code in short sessions, taking breaks before starting again.
+It helps, too, to have a clear mind going in.

 Chapter 2: A language of SOUND!

 In Chapter 1, we sought out ways to increase your printing ability so you can devote more energy into understanding the message being sent.
 In Chapter 2, we will continue minimizing unnecessary work.
 As with any spoken language, Morse code is a learned language of sounds that carry meaning.

 The Morse code has a short sound that is called, “dit” and a long sound called, “DAH.”
 The “DAH” is three times as long as the “dit:” DAH-dit

 When the “dit” is followed by more sounds to create a letter, it is spelled, “di,” but still pronounced with the short-letter I sound: di-DAH-dit

 The “End of Message” procedural symbol sounds out as di-DAH-di-DAH-dit, a smooth flow of sounds not passed on with sounding the spelling, “dit-DAH-dit-DAH-dit.”

 - Please download the Revised Morse Alphabet cheat sheet (PDF).
 Timing plus the R-S-T Signal Reporting System and common CW abbreviations are included.
 This Cheat Sheet lists the letter N as “DAH-dit,” which you can sound out to yourself: “N: DAH-dit!”